 The most professional option: a 12-module "AI Red Teamer" job-role path built with Google's red team, plus a separate 11-challenge Offensive AI Security CTF and a "Certified AI Red Teamer" credential.
 Labs are real-LLM-backed and the scope is broad (prompt injection, output attacks, data attacks, evasion, privacy, defense).
 The catch is price: the AI content is gated behind a paid plan (around $490/yr Silver, or $8/mo with student verification).

 Verdict: Choose HackTheBox for a broad, certified AI red-teamer career path if you can pay.
-Choose PromptTrace when you want a free, prompt-injection-focused platform with full prompt-stack visibility and bilingual English + Arabic access.
+Choose PromptTrace when you want a free, prompt-injection-focused platform with assembled prompt-layer visibility and bilingual English + Arabic access.

 Where PromptTrace fits